AdaCore/gnatstudio/docs/users_guide/searching.rst

 Searching and Replacing
 ***********************

-GPS provides extensive search capabilities in different contexts.
+GNAT Studio provides extensive search capabilities in different contexts.
 For example, you can search in the currently edited source file or in all source files belonging to the project, even those that are not currently open.
-You can also search in the project view (on the left side of the main GPS window).
+You can also search in the project view (on the left side of the main GNAT Studio window).

 .. index:: project view
 .. index:: search context